cgalmozzi/Natprotocol_5/Readme_SeRP.md

 ```

--   The expected run time for a demo on a recommended computer is approximately half a working day.
+-   The expected run time for a demo on a recommended computer is approximately one hour.